dcstuff/Salesforce-Profile-Cleaner/README.md

 # Salesforce Profile Cleaner

-Cleans a Salesforce profile of all elements for which it has no access, so they're just takin' up space, and mucking up deployments, especially in the case of a partial org migration where your org won't have all the referenced metadata.
+Cleans a Salesforce profile (or profiles) of all elements for which it has no access, so they're just takin' up space, and mucking up deployments, especially in the case of a partial org migration where your org won't have all the referenced metadata.

 ## Note Uno
 Retrieving a Salesforce profile only brings with it references to the metadata that was retrieved at the same time.
 It's dumb and annoying (though sometimes, handy).
 The *Salesforce Profile Cleaner* will remove irrelevant elements that are in your current local version of the file.
 The original file will **not** be altered; a copy will be made with the same name, appended by `__CLEANED`.